arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

   </tr>
 </table>

-This pinout differences are relevant for users who intend to design their own hardware or purchase a 3rd party accessory for the Nano form factor.
-For example, using an accessory designed for a specific Nano version, (e.g. Nano Every), with a Nano ESP32 may cause issues depending on how the hardware is implemented.
-In this case, the RST pin in the Nano Every is located where the B1 (`BOOT1`) pin is on the Nano ESP32, which can create problems when powering up the board.
+Understanding the pinout differences is importabnt for those who are designing custom hardware or using third-party accessories for the Nano form factor.
+For example, an accessory created for the Nano Every might not work correctly with the Nano ESP32.
+This is because the RST pin on the Nano Every corresponds to the B1 (BOOT1) pin on the Nano ESP32.
+This can lead can lead to problems when powering up the board.

 ---